Meet the Exhibitors

 Peter Totten (they/she) is an Emmy Award-Winning filmmaker and video artist currently based in Toronto, Ontario.
 Their work has been screened in galleries and festivals in Asia, Europe, and North America.
 Peter’s work is exploratory in nature, seeking to highlight the beauty in lived experience; utilizing the essay film form and visual anthropology to represent communities in ways grounded in care and mutual respect.

 Taras Hemon (he/him) is a film and image maker based in Hamilton, Ontario.
-Hemon primarily works with documentary, creating films and images that touch on themes of urban displacement, poverty and activism.
-He is currently completing a Master’s of Fine Arts degree in the Documentary Media Studies Program at Ryerson University, working on a short documentary film “Hamilton is Home.”
+He is currently completing a Master’s of Fine Arts degree in Documentary Media Studies, working on a short documentary film “Thanks for Nothing.”
 The film follows the experiences of a tenant facing eviction threats and displacement due to gentrification.
+Hemon has previously worked with short form fiction, and his film “Grozota” has screened at festivals internationally.
+Hemon continues a promising career of documentary filmmaking, creating films that push for systemic change.

 Ralph Silva is a Toronto based artist working with imaging arts to create documentary and factual stories.
 Fine art photography and interactive installations are his primary tools, encouraging people to question perspectives and find individual meaning in detail.
 As individuals, we have unique experiences that govern how we interpret our world.
 Ralph’s goal is to provide the foundation for individual perspectives through a roadmap based on visual details in order to encourage a private journey.
 Success for Ralph is measured by an emotional interpretation of his work framed within a personal context.